vinifred1003/CrudJava/README.md

 In TelaProdutos is where all the System Design and System Fuctions are

+In Schema SQL you can use the Table Products.

 The Buttons:

 Novo is to delete the information in TextLabels and ImageLabel.